Skip to Main Content

 The trainees will learn the specific content (knowledge and procedures) by direct patient care under the guidance of the faculty.
 They will also participate in managing the units, including bed allocation, quality assurance monitoring, brain death certification, decisions regarding goals of therapy as well as end-of-life care and nursing care.

-The fellow receives a salary equivalent to a PGY-6, and professional liability insurance, and four weeks of vacation.
+The fellow receives a salary equivalent to a PGY-6, professional liability insurance, and four weeks of vacation.
 Rhode Island Hospital provides a portion of health, disability and life insurance.

 Salary, Benefits, and Support